Frequently Asked Questions about the Funk Heritage Center

 Is the Funk Heritage Center part of Reinhardt University?

 Yes.
-The Funk Heritage Center is an integral part of the University, and its staff members are University employees.
+The Funk Heritage Center is located on the University campus, and its staff members are University employees.

 Who is the Funk Heritage Center named for?

 The Bennett History Museum is named for John H., Sr. & Ethel C. Bennett.
-This family has been important in the development of Reinhardt University and of the nearby Salacoa Valley area.
-The Bennett’s son, John, Jr., serves on the Reinhardt University Board of Trustees and on the FHC Advisory Board
+This Bennett family is from the nearby Salacoa Valley area and has been important in the history and development over Reinhardt since the early 1900s.
+The Bennett’s son, John, Jr., serves on the Reinhardt University Board of Trustees and on the FHC Advisory Board.
+Numerous members of the Bennett family have attended Reinhardt.

 When did the Funk Center open?